How Non-Traditional Meals (Like Brinner!) Can Help You Reach Your Goals

 Breakfast for dinner, that is.

 Many of my clients aim for calorie and macro goals, using a tracker like MyFitnessPal.
 In my last post, I talked about how to use the “Recipe” function of MFP to make tracking even easier.
-But today, I’m going to share with you how you can make meals – especially dinner – as simple and healthy as humanly possible, to make both measurement and hitting your goals easy.
+But today, I’m going to share with you how you can make meals – especially dinner – as simple as humanly possible, to make both measurement and progress easy.

 When it comes to planning meals, an obstacle that many of my clients face is getting stuck on traditional meal plans, and – by extension – beliefs about specific foods, like: